Gemstone irradiation: Radioactivity and regulations

-The term irradiation is a broad one, which covers bombardment by subatomic particles as well as the use of the full range of electromagnetic radiation, including (in order of increasing frequency and decreasing wavelength) infrared radiation, visible light, ultraviolet radiation, X-rays, and gamma rays.
-Certain natural gemstone colors, such as blue-to-green colors in diamonds or red colors in zircon, are the results of the exposure to natural radiation in the earth, which is usually alpha or beta particle.
+The term irradiation broadly refers to the exposure of matter to subatomic particles or electromagnetic radiation across the entire spectrum, which includes—in order of increasing frequency and decreasing wavelength—infrared, visible light, ultraviolet, X-rays, and gamma rays.
+Certain natural gemstone colors, such as blue-to-green colors in diamonds or red colors in zircon, are caused by exposure to natural radiation in the earth, which is usually alpha or beta particles.
 The limited penetrating ability of these particles result in partial coloring of the gemstone's surface.
-Only high-energy radiation such as gamma ray or neutron can produce fully saturated body colors, and the sources of these types of radiation are rare in nature, which necessitates the artificial treatment in jewelry industry.
+Only high-energy radiation such as gamma rays or neutrons can produce fully saturated body colors, and the sources of these types of radiation are rare in nature, which necessitates the artificial treatment in jewelry industry.
 The process, particularly when done in a nuclear reactor for neutron bombardment, can make gemstones radioactive.
 Neutrons penetrate the gemstones easily and may cause visually pleasing uniform coloration, but also penetrate into the atomic nucleus and cause the excited nucleus to decay, thereby inducing radioactivity.
-So neutron-treated gemstones are set aside afterward for a couple of months to several years to allow any residual radioactivity to decay, until they reach a safe level of less than 1 nCi/g to 2.7 nCi/g depending on the country.
+So neutron-treated gemstones are set aside afterward for a couple of months to several years to allow the residual radioactivity to decay, until they reach a safe level of less than 1 nCi/g to 2.7 nCi/g depending on the country.

-The first documented artificially irradiated gemstone was created by English chemist Sir William Crookes in 1905 by burying a colorless diamond in powdered radium bromide.
+The first documented artificially irradiated gemstone was created by English chemist William Crookes in 1905 by burying a colorless diamond in powdered radium bromide.
 After having been kept there for 16 months, the diamond became olive green.
-This method produced a dangerous degree of long-term residual radioactivity and is no longer in use, although radium-treated diamonds are still found in markets and can be detected by particle detectors such as the Geiger counter, the scintillation counter, or the semiconductor detector.
-Some of these diamonds are so high in radiation emission that they may darken photographic film in minutes (see autoradiograph and nuclear emulsion).
+This method produces a dangerous degree of long-term radioactive contamination and is no longer in use.
+Some of these radium-treated diamonds—which are still occasionally put on sale and can be detected by particle detectors such as the Geiger counter, the scintillation counter, or the semiconductor detector—are so high in radiation emission that they may darken photographic film in minutes.

-The concerns for possible health risks related to the residual radioactivity of the gemstones led to government regulations in many countries.
+The concerns for possible health risks related to the residual radioactivity of the irradiated gemstones led to government regulations in many countries.
 In the United States, the Nuclear Regulatory Commission (NRC) has set strict limits on the allowable levels of residual radioactivity before an irradiated gemstone can be distributed in the country.
-All neutron- or electron beam-irradiated gemstones must be tested by an NRC-licensee prior to release for sales; however, if treated in a cobalt-60 gamma ray facility they do not become radioactive and thus are not under NRC authority.
+All neutron- or electron beam-irradiated gemstones must be tested by an NRC-licensee prior to release for sales; however, when treated in a cobalt-60 gamma ray facility, gemstones do not become radioactive and thus are not under NRC authority.
 In India, the Board of Radiation and Isotope Technology (BRIT), the industrial unit of the Department of Atomic Energy, conducts the process for private sectors.
 In Thailand, the Office of Atoms for Peace (OAP) did the same, irradiating 413 kg of gemstones from 1993 to 2003, until the Thailand Institute of Nuclear Technology was established in 2006 and housed the Gem Irradiation Center to provide the service.